sjentsch/lsjDocs/Ch05/Ch05_Graphics_1.rst

 smoother distributions by smoothing out the noise.
 The peaks of a density plot help display where values are concentrated over the interval.
-An advantage density plots have over histograms is that they are better at determining the distribution shape because they’re not affected by the number of bins used (each bar used in a typical histogram).
-A histogram comprising of only 4 bins wouldn’t produce a distinguishable enough shape of distribution as a 20-bin histogram would.
-However, with density plots, this isn’t an issue.
+An advantage density plots have over histograms is that they are better at determining the distribution shape because they are not affected by the number of bins used (each bar used in a typical histogram).
+A histogram comprising of only 4 bins would not produce a distinguishable enough shape of distribution as a 20-bin histogram would.
+However, with density plots, thit is not an issue.

 .. ----------------------------------------------------------------------------